 The Shadows of Candlesticks

 The shadows or the tail in the candlesticks are equally important as its body.
 In some cases, shadows or the tail are of more importance than its body.

 - Length of shadows points to improbability.

 - More the length of the shadow or tail, the greater is the improbability and more are the chances of failure.

-- In bullish trend, the bottom shadow or tail will be regarded as the degree of emerging bears, whereas in bearish trend, the top shadow or tail will be regarded as the degree of emerging bulls.
+- In the bullish trend, the bottom shadow or tail will be regarded as the degree of emerging bears, whereas in the bearish trend, the top shadow or tail will be regarded as the degree of emerging bulls.